flutter/website/tutorials/layout/index.md

 <i class="fa fa-lightbulb-o"> </i> **Tip:**
 For a faster development experience, try Flutter's hot reload feature.
 Hot reload allows you to modify your code and see the changes without fully restarting the app.
-The Flutter plugins for IntelliJ and Atom support hot reload, or you can trigger it when running apps from the command line.
+The [Flutter plugin for IntelliJ](/intellij-ide/) supports hot reload, or you can trigger it when running apps from the command line.
 For more information, see [Hot Reloads vs. Full Application Restarts](https://flutter.io/intellij-ide/#hot-reloads-vs-full-application-restarts).
 </aside>